Jose Quintana on missing the White Sox — and loving life with the Cubs

 All the same, Quintana is leaning toward getting rid of his place.
 The thought of moving to the North Side, maybe even somewhere walking distance from Wrigley, appeals to him.
 Consider it the next step in fully embracing his life in blue.

 Come to think of it, that’s not the next step at all, is it?
-The next step is taking the ball against the Nationals, breaking the seal on his playoff career and making it seven straight Cubs victories in games he has started.
+The next step is taking the ball against the Nationals, breaking the seal on his playoff career and making it seven consecutive Cubs victories in games he has started.

 Talk about fun.
 Talk about a big deal.